 For all students the HASS Requirement consists of eight subjects, of at least nine units each, in the humanities, arts, and social sciences.
 Within this eight-subject requirement, students must complete a distribution and a concentration component.
 A detailed description of the components of the HASS Requirement is available on the homepage of this site.
 Two of the subjects students complete to fulfill the HASS Requirement, designated as CI-H subjects, can also be used to fulfill the CI-H component of the Communication Requirement.

-In Fall 2010, the Institute began phasing in a revised HASS Distribution Component.
-This revised distribution applies to incoming first-year students in AY 2010-11 and beyond.
 Students who entered prior to the 2010-11 academic year will continue under the HASS distribution system known as HASS-D.

 No. The requirements you must complete are determined by your year of entry and your class standing (freshman, sophomore, etc.) at the time you begin your studies at MIT.